 Sitting next to the REO is a massive Industrial Works crane.
 This is very cool find – I really like machinery like this!
 This steam powered crane, it’s boom sitting nearby, probably dates from the 1920s.
 The builders plate is visible, but not everything on it could be read, on account of the angle and distance.
 One has to wonder what is this behemoth is doing here and how in the world did they transport it?

 In town nearby, we find more vintage vehicles.
 A 1953 Ford Customline is seen, but in front is a real treat, a 1961 DeSoto.
 Made by the Chrysler Corporation, this year was the last for that make and few were sold.
-This makes it a real rarity and one of perhaps one of a handful of DeSotos this author has seen.
+This makes it a real rarity and is one of perhaps a handful of this make this author has seen.